I have a simple web literacy model. When confronted with a dubious claim:

 Recently the Digital Polarization Initiative has been getting a lot of press, and as a result a lot of people have been sending me alternative approaches to fake news.

 Unfortunately, news literacy isn’t the big problem here.
 Web literacy is.
-And the Checkology curriculum doesn’t really address this.
+And the Checkology curriculum — at least as I see it reported — doesn’t really address this.

 1. Gauge your emotional reaction: Is it strong?
 Are you angry?
 Are you intensely hoping that the information turns out to be true?
 False?